latinrev/getDateAndTimeByIp/README.md

 # Get Date and Time by IP
-Simple script using http://worldtimeapi.org/ API to get the date and time
+Simple script using http://worldtimeapi.org/ API to get the date and time (currently only working for windows)

 # How do I use it?